developerruhul/google-keep-react/README.md

 # `Samsung Notes` **android app** in reactjs

+## This is my first app in reactjs.
+Learnt a ton, browser storage, folder structure, refactoring etc.

-## I am reiterating the project with thses features in mind-
+### If I have time I will be reiterating the project inshallah with thses features in mind-
  - [ ] Make it responsive
  - [ ] Make it work on cross browsers
  - [ ] Reiterate the design